In 1987 I arrived in Santo Domingo,

 to work on the re-opening of the new Jaragua Hotel, Resort, and European Spa.

-I figured if I could learn perfect French & English in reading, writing, and speaking by just working It should be possible doing the same with Spanish!
+I figured if I could learn perfect French & English in reading, writing, and speaking by just working It should be possible to do the same with Spanish!

 After my promotion to Director of Food & Beverages, I really had to get my stuff together as far as Spanish as I had to hold weekly meetings with the different F&B departments plus sitting in on the GM meetings.
 But there again most of my supervisors spoke some English and so I was able to communicate and get my meeting points across.